DanielTisue/Application-Deployement_DigitalOcean.I/Step_2-Create-Droplet/Create-Droplet-Use-SSH.md

 # Step 2 - Creating a Droplet
 In this step we will be creating a droplet, adding our project, and installing the necessary packages for our project.

-##  Login into Digital Ocean or Create an account
+##  I. Login into Digital Ocean or Create an account

 Click here [https://www.digitalocean.com/](https://www.digitalocean.com/) to get to their websit.